takagiy/lsp-actiononsave.nvim/README.md

             "format",
             "codeAction/source.organizeImports",
             "codeAction/source.fixAll",
+            -- Skip some other language servers if this server is active (optional. string or table of strings) skip = "null-ls",
         },
         -- Function that takes a filetype and returns a table of actions to perform ["null-ls"] = function(ft)